Welcome to today's edition of the Rush 24-7 podcast.

 But what was easily predictable was that Obama would say no.

-Secretly asked the regime to consider carrying out airstrikes against extremists staging areas according to Iraqi and American officials.
+As the threat from Sunni militants in Western Iraq escalated last month, Prime Minister Nouri al-Maliki, how I pronouncing all these names, Nouri al-Maliki secretly asked the regime to consider carrying out airstrikes against extremist staging areas, according to Iraqi and American officials.

-But Iraq's appeals for a military response have so far been rebuffed for the White House, which has been reluctant to open a new chapter in a conflict that Obama has insisted was over when the U.S. withdrew the last of its forces from Iraq in 2011.
+But Iraq's appeals for a military response have so far been rebuffed by the White House, which has been reluctant to open a new chapter in a conflict that Obama has insisted was over when the U.S. withdrew the last of its forces from Iraq in 2011.

-You know, we shouldn't have gone.
+Just don't, you know, we shouldn't have gone.

-The mission didn't have a chance, and we're never going to democratize the place unless we stayed forever, and we don't want to relive this, so don't go back.
+And we don't want to relive this, so don't go back.

 But that's not why the White House is rejecting these overtures.